1. Home

 Our expert panel review all content.
 Learn more about our editorial standards and how we operate.

-If you've been caught speeding, rather than receiving points on your license, you may be invited to attend a speed awareness course.
-But what actually happens at a speed awareness course and how much is it going to set you back?
+If you've been caught speeding, rather than receiving a fine and points on your licence, you may be invited to attend a speed awareness course.
+But what actually happens at a speed awareness course?
+And how much is it going to set you back?
+Here’s what to expect.

 A speed camera with cars quickly passing by